tnn-gruntwork-io/docs/docs/guides/stay-up-to-date/index.md

 terragrunt update \
   <ENV> \
   --pr \
-  --dependency-per-branch
+  --branch-per-dependency
 ```

 Where:

 - `ENV` is the name of the environment to update (e.g., dev, stage, prod).
 - `--pr` tells the CLI to automatically commit the changes and open a pull request (PR).
-- `--dependency-per-branch` tells the CLI to update each dependency in a separate branch, and therefore, open a
+- `--branch-per-dependency` tells the CLI to update each dependency in a separate branch, and therefore, open a
   separate pull request for each one.

 For example, to update the entire `dev` environment, run: